-So, it becomes very important to decide which metrics are mandatory to be kept as accurate and which ones we can live with approximate distinct counts, since every accurate distinct count comes with an expense of more storage space and more execution time.
+So, it becomes imperative to decide which metrics are mandatory to be kept as accurate and which ones we can live with approximate distinct counts since every accurate distinct count comes with an expense of more storage space and more execution time.

 How does Kyvos help solve this problem?

 Kyvos provides a solution for both Accurate and Approximate distinct counts.

 We have already successfully solved this problem for many large-scale enterprises who were dealing with data of millions of distinct count cardinalities.
 With Kyvos, they can slice and dice these values interactively against n number of dimensions using BI tools, with a response time ranging between milliseconds to a few seconds depending upon the cardinality.
 This is much faster than Hive and Impala.